Medical Schools in Missouri: How to Get In (2025)

 • In-state Missouri residents enjoy significantly higher interview rates and make up a majority percentage of matriculating students at Missouri’s two public medical schools.

-• Four Missouri medical schools appear in the 2023 U.S. News Research ranking, with one landing in the top 5.
+• Four Missouri medical schools appeared in the 2023 U.S. News Research ranking, with one landing in the top 5.
+The three that participated in the 2024 U.S. News Research ranking were categorized as tier three.

 In the rankings below, numbers in parentheses represent each Missouri medical school’s national ranking, whereas numbers outside parentheses show each school’s relative rank.
 Relative rankings helps us answer the question, “Which are the ‘best’ medicals school in Missouri?”